sambogrub/Code_repository/Cheat Sheets/Python.md

  The Python language and it's libraries

 ## Python basics
+ - use context managers! with()
  - lambda is a single line, one-off function.
    - lambda x: x+2 will give the result of whatever you put in plus 2.
    - can be used with dataframes like .apply(lambda row: row.sum(), axis =1), where axis =1 means itterate over the rows
+ - map() => map(function,iterable)
+ - match statements
+   - variable = 'value'
+   - match variable:
+     - case 'value':
+       - do something
+     - case 'value2':
+       - do something else
+     - case default:
+       - do something when nothing matches
+ - using _variable with the underscore allows the use of a setter method. it allows you to assign a value to the variable and the class object will run the corrisponding function.
+ - list comprehension, making a list from another action. list = [operation for value in list]
+   - can be used with zip => dict = {x: y for x,y in zip(listx,listy)}
 ## Datetime
  - date.today() - returns current local date